OneShot666/OneShot666/README.md

 - Garage : A car presentation website with dabatase, accounts and administrating rights.

-- DataGenerator : A program that create and handle a databse.
+- DataGenerator : A program that create and handle a database.

 ***
 ### :rocket: My futur projects